stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 ### Contract function invocation

-Any transaction which invokes a smart contract will be included in the blockchain, so long as it pays a Stacks fee greater than the minimum fee.
+Any transaction which invokes a smart contract will be included in the blockchain.
 This is true even for transactions which are _invalid_.
 This is because _validating_ an invalid transaction is not a free operation.
+The only exceptions to this are transactions which do not pay more than either a minimum fee or a storage fee corresponding to the length of the transaction.
+Transactions which do not pay a storage fee and clear the minimum transaction fee are dropped from the mempool.

+To process a function invocation, `blockstack-core` does the following:

 1. Get the balance of the sender's account.
 If it's less than the tx fee, then `RETURN INVALID`.
 2. Otherwise, debit the user's account by the tx fee.
 3. Look up the contract by hash.
 If it does not exist, then `RETURN INVALID`.
 4. Look up the contract's `define-public` function and compare the tx's arguments against it.
 If the tx does not call an existing method, or supplies invalid arguments, then `RETURN INVALID`.
 5. Look up the cost to execute the given function, and if it is greater than the paid tx fee, `RETURN INVALID`.
 6. Execute the public function code and commit the effects of running the code and `RETURN OK`

 ### Publish contract